ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

     RETURN steps
 ```

-### 3. O\(n\) - Linear time complexity
+### 3. O\(n\) - Linear complexity
-An algorithm is said to possess linear time complexity if the runtime grows proportionally with the input size.
+An algorithm is said to possess linear time (or space) complexity if the number of steps executed (or the amount of space consumed) grows proportionally with the input size.
 #### **Pseudocode example**: Calculating the sum of all elements in an array.
 ```plaintext
 FUNCTION calculateSum(array):